kapouer/sharpie/README.md

 the middleware:

 * format
-  the destination format (jpeg, png, webp, raw)
+  the destination format (jpeg, png, webp, raw, svg, ...)
   defaults to format of the original image, or jpeg
+  since 3.4.0, sharpie.formats contains runtime information about supported formats.
 * q
   quality, default 90
 * rs